 You can spend the whole afternoon walking around, but don’t forget to save time to get to the “Ruinas de El Miró” because if you want one of those uniques selfie pictures at sunset, that is the place!

 It is 4km or 2.5 miles long of clean and dark brown color sand; palm trees align to the coastline between the sand and the closest street to it.
-The air you breathe here is fresh, pelicans and other sea birds are easy to spot, and a lifeguard team is always during the day, taking care of people, to a lot of people this is best beach in costa rica if you want to have all those benefits in one place.
+The air you breathe here is fresh, pelicans and other sea birds are easy to spot, and a lifeguard team is always during the day, taking care of people.

 The sea has sections of high waves which, makes it perfect to practice surf, and there are other sections with lower waves and calm sea.
 Cars into the beach aren’t allowed; however, as almost the rest of the Costa Rican beaches, you can go with your pets if you want to.

 You can also do the regular things you do at the beach such as putting a sun umbrella in the sand, set up a couple of chairs, bring your cooler, a couple of beers, some sodas for the kids, water (lots of it) and your persona care stuff.
 You may lay down there to read a book or to nap under the sun without any inconvenience.
 This beach is another point to take dream pictures with company or selfies.